 Prevention Is The Best Strategy When it Comes To Rats.

-I am reminded every day of how fortunate we are to live in such a wonderful place we can call home.
 From the waters of Puget Sound to the majestic mountains and the lush evergreen forests that lay in between, there are few places that can match it.
 But what makes our home in the Pacific Northwest appealing, is also a perfect habitat for rats!
 Further, given our cold damp winters, rats naturally seek out warm, dry environments to nest in, ultimately finding their way into your home’s crawl space or attic.

 Here in the Pacific Northwest, the two common rats that thrive in our area are Norway and Roof rats.
 Due to the clever nature of the rat, they can be difficult to remove on your own.
 Further, both species are prolific producers.
 On average each year, the female Norway rat has 6 to 8 litters.
 Female rats are pregnant for 21 to 26 days, and each litter contains 7 rats on average but can have between 2 and 22 young.
 Female Roof rats can produce up to 40 offsprings per year.
 Left unchecked, a few rats that make their way into your home can quickly become a large infestation.